cjshelton/blog/_posts/2020-03-26-running-aspnetcore-in-docker-on-raspberrypi.md

 #### Set the Start-up Properties

-And finally, set the start-up properties of the Production image, including settint the port to expose from the Container, and the command to run when creating a Container.
+And finally, set the start-up properties of the Production image, including setting the port to expose from the Container, and the command to run when creating a Container.

 {:.code-block}
 ```